Skip to Primary Content

 Do I need to make an appointment to be seen for an emergency?

-No, we do not schedule appointments.
+No, we do not schedule appointments for emergencies.
 We see patients on a walk-in basis.
-However, please text "AEH" to "34947".
-This will alert our team that your pet needs care.
-If it is a life-saving emergency and your pet is in critical condition, please proceed to the hospital immediately.
-If your pet is stable, we ask that you wait at home until you are contacted by phone or text after completing the digital registration.
+To streamline the process, please text "AEH" (for Grand Rapids) or "AESH" (for Byron Center) to 34947 to alert our team that your pet needs care.
+If your pet is experiencing a life-threatening emergency, proceed directly to the hospital.
+For stable pets, we kindly ask that you wait at home until we contact you to proceed to the hospital (via phone or text) after you complete the digital registration.

 What should I do if my pet ate something toxic?